greermuldowney/greermuldowney-com/photography/_posts/2017-01-01-monetary-violence.md

 James “Whitey” Bulger, Jr., leader of the infamous Irish Mob syndicate “The Winter Hill Gang,” disappeared in 1995, evading authorities and leaving the city of Somerville, Mass., with a notorious legacy.
 On June 22, 2011, Whitey Bulger was arrested in Santa Monica California and charged with racketeering as well as the murders of 19 people.
 The median home price in Somerville the day of his arrest was $397,500.

-On August 18, 2013, Mayor Joseph Curtatone declared, “I wish I was a hipster,” at the ribbon cutting ceremony for the Somerville Tiny Museum in Union Square, just half a mile away from the place The Winter HIll Gang once called its headquarters.
+On August 18, 2013, Mayor Joseph Curtatone declared, “I wish I was a hipster,” at the ribbon cutting ceremony for the Somerville Tiny Museum in Union Square, just half a mile away from the place The Winter Hill Gang once called its headquarters.
 The same year, this neighborhood was declared one of the hottest on several terrible real estate listicles.
 The median home price in the city was $418,000.

 As of October of 2019, I have lived in the Winter Hill neighborhood as a renter for 8 years, in a house that sits blocks away from Bulger’s old hangout and steps from the site of the “Hipster” declaration of 2013.
 The 3-unit home in which I reside is currently valued at $1,136,994.